lipschitzq/lipschitzq/README.md

-> Our good old GitHub is slowly dying off since the company's integration into M$; until its last days arrive, I would be staying here.
+> Our good old GitHub is slowly dying off since the company's integration into M$; I would still be lingering here for a while until its last days come.
 This is an account specifically created for my usage during this final stay.
-My previous account has already been deleted.
+(My previous account has already been deleted.)

 では、よろしくな。